-Section 2
+Section 2 Background Studies Summary

-Residential Commercial
+Residential Commercial Industrial

-Industrial Agricultural
+Agricultural

-In 2014 a widely supported charitable effort raised private community funds to install this new cemetary gate and fence.
+raised private community funds to install this new cemetary gate and fence.

 The predominate land use in the Township is farming.
 Agriculture encompasses approximately 2800 acres of land or 24% of the Township's area.
 These lands are actively farmed, producing field crops such as corn and soy.
 The farm fields provide scenic views as well as an economic base for the Township.